messagine/messagine-forestry/content/privacy-policy/_index.md

 ## How we realize conversation secretly

 When you make a conversation with another user with our Telegram Bot, we do not share any collected information to any user.
 This does not apply your sent and received messages.
-Our Telegram Bot forwards their users' messages to their opponent without inserting/removing any information.
+Our Telegram Bot forwards their users' messages to their opponent without including any personal information.

 ## How we use your information